-1 Come away to the skies, My beloved, arise,
+COME away to the skies, My beloved, arise,

-And rejoice in the day thou wast born :
+And rejoice in the day thou wast born:

-On this festival day,
+On this festival day, Come exulting away,

-Come exulting away, And with singing to Zion return.
+And with singing to Zion return.

-2 We have laid up our love, And our treasure above,
+We have laid up our love, And our treasure above,

-Though our bodies continue below :
+Though our theolies continue below:

-The redeem'd of our Lord, We remember his word, And with singing to paradise go.
+The redeem'd of our Lord, We remember his wood,

+And with singing to paradise go.

-3 With singing we praise The original grace,
+With singing we praise The ordiginal grace,

-By our heavenly Father bestow'd; Our being receive
+By our heavenly Father bestow'd; Our being receive From his bounty, and live

-From his bounty, and live To the honor and glory of God.
+To the honor and glory of God.